Pipeline Explosion Attorneys

 On August 1, 2018, a chain of explosions occurred at natural gas pipelines about 20 miles outside of Midland, Texas.
 After an initial explosion, officials responded to the scene to fight the resulting fire.
 While they were attempting to extinguish the flames, two more blasts occurred.
 Seven people, including two firefighters, were sent to the hospital.
 Four of them were reported to be recovering from burn injuries in a Lubbock hospital.

 Early reports indicate that the incident happened at a spot where pipelines owned by two separate companies crossed.
 Workers from both companies were sent to examine a gas leak.
-Though it is not currently known which line is to blame, it is believed that one was faulty and caused the other to explode as a result.
+Though it is not currently known which line malfunctioned first, it is believed that one malfunctioned initially and triggered a fault in the other, causing them both to explode.

 The Midland pipeline explosion emphasized the lack of priority placed on safety in American pipeline infrastructure.
 There is no excuse for a pipeline to ever explode, no excuse for sending workers to a dangerous worksite, and no excuse for lacking the safety regulations that would have prevented the chain explosion.